Running and deploying apps

 Advanced apps are custom apps created by Instabase to address complex enterprise use cases.

 Advanced apps are available from the Hub and tagged with Advanced.
-You can run advanced apps or use them to create deployments just like any other app, but you can’t edit them or access an underlying Build project.
+You can test, run, and deploy advanced apps just like any other app, but you can’t edit them or access an underlying Build project.

 If required for your use case, advanced apps might be designed with multiple review checkpoints.
 In this case, each review must be closed before the run can proceed or complete.